Frequently Asked Questions

 Our typical appointment lasts approximately 30 minutes.
 That includes discussing your needs, taking measurements, answering your questions, discussing options and providing you with a written quote before we leave.
 Of course, if you have more questions or you need more time for the consultation, we will be there for as long as you need.
 Watch the video below to learn what to expect during your in-home consulation.

 - Am I under a time constraint to make a decision on my purchase?

-Our quotes are good for a full year and we will never use high-pressure tactics to push you into making your decision.
+Our quotes are good in the calendar year that they are issued and we will never use high-pressure tactics to push you into making your decision.
 You will not be required to come to a showroom for another appointment.
 We do not have time-limited deals and we offer the same volume discount to each potential client.
 Purchasing windows and doors is a big decision and you should never feel pressured to make a decision.

 - There are so many options available for doors – how do I chose?

 There are a wide variety of styles, configurations, colours and options available when chosing doors.
 Our in-home consulation process is designed to make it as easy as possible for you to make the right choice for your home.

 Installation of Windows and Doors